 Let’s learn how to check if the file with that name available in that path or not.
 We are using os.path.isfile to check the availability of file.

-#importing the os Library import os #checking if file exist or not if(os.path.isfile("test.txt")): #os.remove() function to remove the file os.remove("demo.txt") #Printing the confirmation message of deletion print("File Deleted successfully") else: print("File does not exist") #Showing the message instead of throwig an error
+#importing the os Library import os #checking if file exist or not if(os.path.isfile("test.txt")): #os.remove() function to remove the file os.remove("test.txt") #Printing the confirmation message of deletion print("File Deleted successfully") else: print("File does not exist") #Showing the message instead of throwig an error

 File Deleted successfully